cxpartners/sepa-customer-platform/doc/architecture/decisions/0005-user-groups-roles-permissions.md

 ## Considered Options

-* All user groups are managed through Active Directory groups
+1. All user groups are managed through Active Directory groups
-* SEPA staff permissions are managed by Active Directory groups, operator and applicant permisisons are managed via their relationship to the CRM account.
+2. SEPA staff permissions are managed by Active Directory groups, operator and applicant permisisons are managed via their relationship to the CRM account.

 ## Decision Outcome

-SEPA staff should be assigned to Active Directory groups based on their roles, the following are suggested but need to be reviewed based on a more thorough investigation of roles:
+[Option 1] SEPA staff should be assigned to Active Directory groups based on their roles, the following are suggested but need to be reviewed based on a more thorough investigation of roles:

 * SEPA Marine Pen application - administrators
 * SEPA Marine Pen application - users